Skip to content

 I sometimes use 3M polish papers which go up to 8000 grit when I am after a mirror shine.
 These are more expensive than a standard wet and dry emery paper but they are almost like a cloth material so really easy to bend and manipulate.

-Your raw hyde mallet is really good for shaping your metal without leaving marks.
-They are generally made from water buffalo hyde.
+Your raw hide mallet is really good for shaping your metal without leaving marks.
+They are generally made from water buffalo hide.

 We have size 3 and 4 mallets.
 These are a good weighty size to tap bangles and rings into shape upon mandrels and they are effective for thicker gauges of metal.